Feo's Stuff HORROR / THRILLER

 Fay Wray, Robert Armstrong, Bruce Cabot, Frank Reicher, Victor Wong, Noble Johnson

 KING KONG.
 In its day, during America's Great Depression, it was the JAWS, Star Wars, HARRY POTTER, and THE MATRIX (the first one before the franchise imploded) all in one.
-It was not LORD OF THE RINGS, because, like a great many blockbusters from ET to Titanic, to SPIDERMAN, those films were not influential.
+It was not THE LORD OF THE RINGS, because, like a great many blockbusters from ET to Titanic, to SPIDER-MAN, those films were not influential.
 KING KONG was so damn influential that the majority of people who have never seen the movie, not only know the name, but also know what its about - one great big honking giant ape!

 KING KONG opens with a view of the New York skyline as seen from the harbor.
 At night, a man walks up to a decrepit looking ship.
 He meets up with an old and frightened dockworker and finds himself confronted by a surely first mate.
-When he introduces himself as Weston the Theatrical Agent, the First Mate becomes friendly and smiling, welcoming the man aboard.
+When he introduces himself as Weston the Theatrical Agent, the First Mate turns friendly and smiling, welcoming the man aboard.

 Meanwhile, in the ship, Carl Denham (Robert Armstrong: SON OF KONG, THE MAD GHOUL, MIGHTY JOE YOUNG), is having to explain himself to the Captain.
 The Captain is nervous about the cruise and their cargo, which has too many weapons for his tastes.
 When the agent comes in, things get worse.
-Carl Denham wants to make a movie and he needs a pretty girl for the audience, "bless 'em!".
-The agent can't get one for him due to his reputation.
+Carl Denham wants to make another documentary movie and he needs a pretty girl for the audience, "bless 'em!".
+The agent can't get one for him due to Carl's reputation.
 Carl can't explain himself out of the situation and, in his frustration, goes out into New York City to find one himself.

-After several fruitless attempts, he finds a young woman who gets caught stealing an apple.
-One look at her and Carl feels she is right.
 He takes the woman to a nearby restaurant.
-The girl, nearly exhausted from malnutrition, accepts his offer of food unquestioningly, even gratefully.
-Her name is Ann Darrow (Fay Wray: DOCTOR X, THE VAMPIRE BAT, MYSTERY OF THE WAX MUSEUM, THE CLAIRVOYANT, BLACK MOON, MURDER IN GREENWHICH VILLAGE).
+The girl, nearly exhausted from malnutrition, accepts his offer of food gratefully and without question.
+Her name is Ann Darrow (Fay Wray: DOCTOR X, THE VAMPIRE BAT, MYSTERY OF THE WAX MUSEUM, THE CLAIRVOYANT, BLACK MOON, MURDER IN GREENWICH VILLAGE).
 But when Carl offers her a mysterious job onboard a ship that involves a trip of "Money, adventure, and fame!
 It's the thrill of a lifetime and the ship leaves tomorrow morning!", she shys away concerned.
-Who can blame her, as Carl, caught up in his own enthusiasm, is punctuating his words with a rapid pumping movement of his arm at waist level.
-Then, when Carl calms down and introduces himself, she recognizes the famous film maker and accepts the risk.

 The crew sets sail for a long voyage, halfway around the world.
 Denham pays his money and keeps his lips sealed.
 Ann, who never sailed on a ship before, is having the time of her life, but for the rest of the all male crew, its just another day at hard work.
 Antagonistic sparks fly between Ann and the First Mate, John "Jack" Driscoll (Bruce Cabot: THE ROADHOUSE MURDER, DISGRACED!, MYSTERY OF THE WHITE ROOM, FALLEN ANGEL), and even audiences back then knew what that meant.

 Finally Carl tells the Captain and crew where they're going.
 To a place not on any map.
 When the Captain expresses doubt, Carl asks him, "Have you ever heard of ...
 Kong?"
-This question elicits the interests of all assembled.
-Everyone has heard of Kong, but no one is quite sure what it is.
-A monster perhaps, or maybe an island God?

-Later, Carl does a few screen tests with Ann.
-While he directs the crew watch.
+Later, Carl does a few screen tests with Ann and while he directs the crew watches.
 At one point Carl tells Ann to imagine that she's looking up at something so horrible that she can't even scream.
-He tells her to throw her arm over her eyes so she can scream for all she's worth.
-When she does so, her scream is so startling that even the hardboiled first mate grabs the captain's arm and says, "What does Carl think she's really going to see?"
+He tells her to throw her arm over her eyes so she can block the vision and scream, scream for all she's worth.
+When she does, her scream is so startling that even the hardboiled first mate grabs the Captain's arm and says,

 Ann: How will we know we're at the right island?